XOR-LIFE/node-production/README.md

 ```
 Then, load http://localhost:3000/ in a browser to see the output.

-You can of course now navigate to your VPS IP Address from an outside machine and you would see the **'Hello World!'** message, The example above is actually a working server, but we are just making sure we are making the right footsteps.
+You can of course now navigate to your http://VPS-IP-Address:3000 from an outside machine and you would see the **'Hello World!'** message, The example above is actually a working server, but we are just making sure we are making the right footsteps.

 ----------------------------------------------------------------------------------------